 With Ghana’s oil find, its telecoms and ICT industry has been somewhat overshadowed in recent years.
-But it is a sector full of opportunities for both local and International firms says Airtel’s Philip Sowah.
+But it is a sector full of opportunities for both local and International firms says Philip Sowah of Airtel Ghana.

 Although mature, Ghana’s telecoms and ICT industry is “full of opportunities” says Airtel Ghana’s Managing Director Philip Sowah.